swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 Standard library operator declarations will be rewritten, and precedence groups will be added.

 User defined operators will need to be rewritten as well.
-Migration tool will remove bodies of operator declarations. `infix` operators will be implicitly added to `Default` group.
+Migration tool will remove bodies of operator declarations. `infix` operators will be implicitly added to `DefaultPrecedence` group.

 Code, which relies on precedence relations of user-defined operators being implicitly defined, may be broken.
 This will need to be fixed manually by adding them to desired precedence group.